iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 Image classification via widely used benchmarks like ImageNet and CIFAR provides a helpful understanding of the performance of the methodologies, as it places the result within the context of the multitude of other methods that have been tested on the same datasets.
 These images have a natural orientation which, as mentioned before, presents a strong motivation for introducing features of equivariance.
-Nevertheless, given the results of invariant classification tasks on benchmark datasets presented above, it would be interesting to compare the model's performance on a dataset where different orientations of the images are equally likely to occur in the dataset.
+Nevertheless, given the results of invariant classification tasks on benchmark datasets presented above, we decided to compare the model's performance on a dataset where different orientations of the images are equally likely to occur
 This is why we chose to test on a medical imaging dataset, since a natural orientation of skin lesions does not exist and any rotation of the inputs are equally likely.
 We hypothesize that the model will be able to process the transformed feature maps more easily and potentially lead to increased performance, and that the λ weight values will be relatively evenly distributed.
 The latter was confirmed and elaborated on in the previous section.

-We use the ISIC 2018 dataset, which was published by the International Skin Imaging Collaboration (ISIC) as a large-scale dataset of dermoscopy images.The dataset consists from 10015 training images and 194 validation images belonging to seven distinct diagnostic categories: Melanoma, Melanocytic nevus, Basal cell carcinoma, Actinic keratosis / Bowen’s disease (intraepithelial carcinoma), Benign keratosis (solar lentigo / seborrheic keratosis / lichen planus-like keratosis), Dermatofibroma, and Vascular lesion.
+We use the ISIC 2018 dataset, which was published by the International Skin Imaging Collaboration (ISIC) as a large-scale dataset of dermoscopy images.
+The dataset consists from 10015 training images and 194 validation images belonging to seven distinct diagnostic categories: Melanoma, Melanocytic nevus, Basal cell carcinoma, Actinic keratosis / Bowen’s disease (intraepithelial carcinoma), Benign keratosis (solar lentigo / seborrheic keratosis / lichen planus-like keratosis), Dermatofibroma, and Vascular lesion.
 An example of the dataset images is shown below.